8thlight/hyperion/mongo/README.md

 ## About

 Mongo fits rather well with the Hyperion model.
-The AIP is 100% supported with little to no inefficiencies.
+The API is 100% supported with little to no inefficiencies.
 Indexes should be added externally since Hyperion doesn't support indexes.

 ## Usage